playtime-1967/play-async/README.md

 2. Run the **proxy server** (as shown above).
 3. Connect via `nc` (Netcat) or `telnet` to `127.0.0.1:2748`.
 4. The proxy will forward all traffic to `127.0.0.1:4162`.

+⚠ If the destination server isn't running and the client sends a request to the proxy, the proxy will fail and exit with the following error:

+**Error:** `Os { code: 111, kind: ConnectionRefused, message: "Connection refused" }`